-Joe Biden fumes at Lindsey Graham over Hunter Biden document request: 'Lindsey... is going to regret this''
+Biden fumes at Graham over request for documents on son: 'I'm just embarrassed by what you're doing'

 Earlier this year, former South Carolina Democratic Party Chairman Jaime Harrison announced he would challenge the three-term Graham in the 2020 election.

-Prior to his election to the U.S. Senate, Graham served as a U.S. congressman from upstate South Carolina and played a key role in the as "manager" during the House of Representatives' Clinton impeachment investigation.
+Prior to his election to the U.S. Senate, Graham served as a U.S. congressman from upstate South Carolina and played a key role as "manager" during the House of Representatives' Clinton impeachment investigation.

 Fox News' Andrew O'Reilly contributed to this report.